supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_05_Lab1_Ex1_Deploy_Sentinel.md

 1. Next, In Add Microsoft Sentinel to a workspace page.

-1. Select your existed workspace that created in the previous lab, then select **Add**.
+1. Select your existing workspace that was created in the previous lab, then select **Add**.
 This could take a few minutes.

 1. Navigate around the newly created Microsoft Sentinel workspace to become familiar with the user interface options.